SelfCareMap

 🚶 Step 5: Move Gently (5 Minutes)

-• Do 5 slow shoulder rolls.
+• Do 5 slow shoulder rolls to release tension from your neck.

 🌅 Step 6: Set One Intention (Not a To-Do List) (2 Minutes)

-“How do I want to feel as I walk into my workday?”
+Before you leave for work, close your eyes and ask: “How do I want to feel as I walk into my workday?”

 Why This Works

-Twenty minutes of slowness isn’t lazy—it’s radical self-care in a world that demands constant output.
+You’re not trying to optimize your morning.
+You’re honoring it.
+Twenty minutes of slowness isn’t lazy, it’s radical self care in a world that demands constant output and immediate responses.

 Final Thought

 You don’t need more hours in the day to live slowly.
-You just need to reclaim the moments you already have—starting with the first ones.
+You just need to reclaim the moments you already have, starting with the first ones.

 Try this for three days.
 Notice how you feel at 10 a.m.
 How does your energy shift?
 Your patience?
 Your mood?
+You may find that the quality of your work improves simply because you started the day with yourself instead of your inbox.

 Slow mornings aren’t about perfection.
-They’re about showing up for yourself—before the world asks you to show up for it.
+They’re about showing up for yourself, before the world asks you to show up for it.

 And when you’re ready to take this practice beyond your bedroom wall…